Middlesex Hospital: Fitzrovia Chapel

-The former chapel of the Middlesex Hospital by John Loughborough Pearson is now the only surviving building of the Hospital.
+Built between 1891 and 1892, the former chapel of the Middlesex Hospital by John Loughborough Pearson is now the only surviving building of the hospital.
 The chapel was completed after the architect's death under the supervision of his son, Frank, also an architect.
 The chapel was structurally complete by the mid-1920s; the surrounding hospital was then demolished and rebuilt around it between 1928 and 1929.
 The chapel was not formally opened until 1929, by which time much of the lavish interior decoration of marbles and mosaic in a mix of Italian gothic and romanesque styles had been added, giving it the appearance it broadly retains today.
 The chapel is a Grade II* Listed building.

 The fabric of the chapel was allowed to decline in the closing decades of the Middlesex Hospital, with water ingress through the roof causing substantial damage to the fabric of the building.
 The chapel fabric and interior was subject to a £2m restoration, and the building re-endowed with maintenance funds by Exemplar Properties.
 Never consecrated, named or dedicated, the chapel was given the name "Fitzrovia Chapel."

+In 2024, the chapel served as the setting for the King’s Christmas message.